vandaszabo/BookSwap/README.md

 ## Prerequisites
 Before running BookSwap, ensure you have the following:
+- **Database**:
-Database: Set up a PostgreSQL database to store book and user information.
+  Set up a PostgreSQL database to store book and user information.
   You can host the database on a cloud platform like Render or Amazon RDS.
+- **AWS S3 Bucket**:
-AWS S3 Bucket: Create an AWS S3 bucket for storing profile images and book cover photos.
+  Create an AWS S3 bucket for storing profile images and book cover photos.
   Obtain the necessary AWS credentials to access the bucket from your application.

 ## Configuration
-Environment Variables:
+- **Environment Variables**:
 Set up environment variables for database connection string, JWT secret key, AWS secret key, etc., as required in the launchSettings.json file.

 ## To run BookSwap locally, follow these steps: